rust-lang/reference/src/types/function-pointer.md

 > _MaybeNamedFunctionParametersVariadic_ :\
 > &nbsp;&nbsp; ( _MaybeNamedParam_ `,` )<sup>\*</sup> _MaybeNamedParam_ `,` [_OuterAttribute_]<sup>\*</sup> `...`

+r[type.fn-pointer.intro]
 Function pointer types, written using the `fn` keyword, refer to a function whose identity is not necessarily known at compile-time.

+r[type.fn-pointer.coercion]
 They can be created via a coercion from both [function items] and non-capturing [closures].

+r[type.fn-pointer.qualifiers]
 The `unsafe` qualifier indicates that the type's value is an [unsafe function], and the `extern` qualifier indicates it is an [extern function].

+r[type.fn-pointer.constraint-variadic]
 Variadic parameters can only be specified with [`extern`] function types with the `"C"` or `"cdecl"` calling convention.